dortania/OpenCore-Install-Guide/post-install/iservices.md

 ## Customer Code error

 Welp mate, you've done it.
 You blackmailed your AppleID.
 The fix is simple but not pretty, **you MUST call Apple**.
 Otherwise, there is no proceeding besides using a new account.
-Adding a payment card before calling can help legitimise the account so it doesn't seem as much like a bot.
+Adding a payment card before calling can help legitimize the account so it doesn't seem as much like a bot.

 ![](/images/post-install/iservices-md/blacklist.png)